abdul10ahad/githubaction-commentrigger-testplans/README.md

 # Comment-Triggered GitHub Actions Test Demo

-This is a simplified iOS app demonstrating how to implement **comment-triggered GitHub Actions workflows** for running tests on pull requests.
+This is a simplified iOS/macOS app demonstrating how to implement **comment-triggered GitHub Actions workflows** for running tests on pull requests using test plans.

 ## Purpose

 This demo app shows how to:
-- Trigger specific tests using PR comments
+- Trigger specific test legs using PR comments
+- Use Xcode test plans to organize tests
 - Display test status as PR checks
 - Allow manual control over which tests run on any PR (including PRs to main)